 Everyone’s mood fluctuates, and this could be for a number of reasons which are all very normal.
 It could be they’re simply not a morning person or they get cranky when they’re hungry, but it’s important to recognise when dips in mood could be an indication of something more serious.

-Depression can present itself in many different ways which can often be so subtle that they get missed entirely.
 A person-centred approach to care requires carers to really get to know and understand the individual needs of those they support, so that they can quickly notice personality changes that might be a sign of depression or other mental health issues.

 Improving mental health in your care home

 Those are our 5 ways to improve mental health and well-being in elderly care homes.
-At Nourish, we’re all about keeping people connected and promoting person-centered care.
+At Nourish, we’re all about keeping people connected and promoting community-centered care.
 For more information on how we can help improve the health and wellbeing in your care homes, get in touch with the team or book a demo.